-The latest data from the Nebraska Cancer Registry show that about 8,900 invasive cancers were diagnosed among Nebraska residents during 2010, ranking ahead of heart disease for the second consecutive year, and accounting for over 3,400 deaths among Nebraska residents.
+The latest data from the Nebraska Cancer Registry show that almost 9,000 invasive cancers were diagnosed among Nebraska residents during 2011, ranking ahead of heart disease for the third consecutive year, and accounting for over 3,400 deaths among Nebraska residents.

 The Nebraska Cancer Registry was established in 1986, for the purpose of gathering data that describe how many Nebraska residents are diagnosed with cancer, what types of cancer they have, what types of treatment they receive, and the time and quality of survival after diagnosis.
 The registry is supported using a portion of the state's cigarette tax, and with funds provided by the Centers for Disease Control and Prevention (CDC).

 Other Helpful Links